ehector/SLA/README.md

 The SLA R package can be installed in one of two ways:
 - from the downloaded gzipped tarball as R CMD INSTALL SLA_1.0-1.tar.gz
-- from the downloaded and renamed SLA folder as R CMD build SSLA and R CMD INSTALL SLA_1.0-1.tar.gz
+- from the downloaded and renamed SLA folder as R CMD build SLA and R CMD INSTALL SLA_1.0-1.tar.gz

 Please make sure to have all packages listed in the DESCRIPTION file already installed.